kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+CEL expression compilation and evaluation will consume CPU in all components that perform toleration matching.
+Each component initializes its own bounded LRU cache for compiled CEL expressions:

+- `kube-scheduler`: A single shared cache is created at scheduler startup and shared across all scheduler plugins (TaintToleration, NodeUnschedulable, PodTopologySpread, EventHandler).
+- `kube-controller-manager`: The DaemonSet controller and the TaintEviction controller each initialize their own cache.
+- `kubelet`: The lifecycle predicate handler initializes its own cache.

-CEL expression compilation and evaluation will consume CPU during scheduling cycles.
-The LRU cache initialized at scheduler startup will help reduce CPU time by caching compiled expressions and reusing them across scheduling cycles instead of recompiling on every evaluation.
-The cache is also bounded by size to limit memory usage.
+The caches should reduce CPU time by reusing compiled expressions instead of recompiling on every evaluation.
+Each cache is bounded by size to limit memory usage.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?